 The proposed Plan Change area is considered to naturally extend existing residential development in Prebbleton towards the south.
 Located at the edge of existing residential settlement, the continuation of residential dwellings at similar or slightly higher density is likely to be seen as an anticipated natural extension when compared to the broader context.
-While the proposed density is relatively higher than the existing land use, the proposed plan change retains similar levels of density when compared to existing and proposed development within Prebbleton.
+While the proposed density is relatively high compared than the existing land use, the proposed plan change retains similar levels of amenity when compared to existing and proposed development within Prebbleton.
 It is considered appropriate for its setting on the edge of the township when considering the significant addition to development capacity that contributes to well-functioning urban environments.
 It is considered that the Plan Change area in an in-sequence development adding to the development capacity of Prebbleton and considers the anticipated population growth of the town.
+The small commercial and community areas will assist in providing amenities for future residents and park visitors without the need to use a car.